JujuAdams/Dynamo/latest/gml-functions.md

 |`name`     |string  |Name of the Note asset (in your GameMaker IDE) to read                                    |
 |`[default]`|any     |Value to return if there was a problem reading the Note asset.
 Defaults to an empty string|

+!> Dynamo does not store file contents for quick access.
+This function uses `buffer_load()` to load a file.
+You should cache file contents if you need fast access.

 &nbsp;

 &nbsp;